gravitational/teleport/rfd/0144-client-tools-auto-updates.md

 Once the binary has been downloaded, it could be susceptible to bit rot or tampering.

 To protect against this, we could keep a hash on disk to verify integrity on every invocation.
 Someone with enough rights to tamper with the client tools binary will also have the rights to tamper with the hash, so we'd also need to store the signature as well.

+## Tasks

+- [ ] Create the required client version discovery endpoint and implement the necessary workflows required to update and maintain the endpoint
+- [ ] Add update support for each system will be implemented separately
+- [ ] Support for automatic updates will be implemented after support for the update command has been implemented
+- [ ] Write documenation with details describing how to use the update command and automatic updates

+## Inspiration

+### Terraform

+Terraform uses a separate version manager tool called `tfenv` to install and switch between different versions of `terraform`.
+How it works is first you install a version using `tfenv install 1.3.9`.
+This will download the tarball and install terraform in `$HOME/.tfenv/versions/1.3.9/terraform`.
+Then you can select which version to use with `tfenv use 1.3.9`.
+The `1.3.9` binary is then symlinked to `$HOME/.tfenv/bin/terraform`.

+### Tailscale

+Tailscale supports the `tailscale update` command on Windows and some Linux distros.
+The imlpementation looks like it checks the OS/distro and then uses the system specific package manager to update the tool.
+On macOS they support automatic updates using https://github.com/mas-cli/mas.
+This feature requires `tailscale` to be install via the app store.

+## Alternatives

+### Caching

+We've explored the idea of caching the client tools in the user's $HOME directory.

+The benefits of this approach are:
+- It would not require sudo/admin privileges to install a new version of the client tools.
+- We would only need to handle a single method of installing the binary via direct tarball download.

+The downsides of this approach are:
+- Since we have multiple installation methods, it may be confusing to the users if there is a discrepancy between the version of client tools installed with the package manager and the cached version.
+This could potentially be a security concern if users are not able to correctly identify what versions of the client tools are installed on the system.
+- Installation without a package manager means that we now have the extra responsibility of validating downloads.